harshil-2507/harshil-2507/README.md

 -->
 Hello World! 👋 I'm Harshil Andhariya
 # 🎓 About Me
-- 🏫 Sophomore at NIT Surat, Pursuing Engineering major in Artificial Intelligence.
+- 🏫 Junior at NIT Surat, Pursuing Engineering major in Artificial Intelligence.
 - 💡 Passionate of making intutive and scalable solutions of real life problems.

 ## 🛠 Tech Stacks